Ask the Experts: Retail Package Selection

-In this edition of Parker Avery’s “Ask the Experts” series, CEO Robert Kaufman, along with senior managers David Birdsall and Heidi Csencsits discuss the challenges many retailers face when embarking on initiatives that involve selecting a new software solution.
+In this edition of Parker Avery’s “Ask the Experts” series, CEO Robert Kaufman, along with senior manager David Birdsall, discuss the challenges many retailers face when embarking on retail package selection initiatives.

 Q1:

 Robert: Typically companies will err on the side of speaking with and analyzing too many vendor solutions.
-They’re typically not aware of the solutions that are the best fit for their requirements and spend a lot of time “kicking tires” on solutions that are not good candidates.
-As far as overlooked activities, a detailed script reflective of a “day in the life” is often not created.
-Rather companies will let the vendor drive the demo which leads to the vendor highlighting what they do well, not necessarily what is most needed for the customer.
+They’re typically not aware of the solutions that are the best fit for their requirements and spend a lot of time ‘kicking tires’ on systems that are not good candidates.
+As far as overlooked activities, a detailed demonstration script reflective of the retailer’s ‘day in the life’ is often not created.
+Rather, companies will let the vendor drive the demo which leads to the vendor highlighting what they do well, not necessarily what is most needed for the customer.

 By creating a detailed script, you’ll see not only the good aspects of the vendor’s solution, but you’ll also get a better understanding of what the software cannot do.